Centribo/Unity-Shader-Basics-Tutorial/README.md

 	}
 }
 ```
-Each subshader has atleast one pass, which is actually where the object get rendered.
+Each subshader has atleast one pass, which is actually where the object gets rendered.
 Some effects require having multiple passes, but we'll just focus on one for now.

 Within our pass, we have the actual rendering code block:
 ```